 Diversity in the United States of America

 Diversity means a mixture of different things.
-When used about people, it means people of all kinds from different backgrounds, of different ages, and with different beliefs.
-The US population is very diverse – it includes people from nearly every country in the world.
-Today in the USA, however, the word diverse is often used to mean only people of different races.
+It means people of all kinds from different backgrounds, of different ages, and with different beliefs.
+But Americans often use word diversity to mean people of different races.
+Learn about diversity in the United States today.

 When you move to the USA, you will meet people of many races.
 The term race is generally used to refer to a person’s skin color or ethnic background.